Biography of Minister Buchi Atuonwu Bwai

 I feel I am the man so I dress in the way they can freely relate to me without fear.
 I don't want to look different for them to confide in me.
 I want to dress in a way they can access me and find me approachable.

-I don't want to give you a cheap headline.
-But what I know is that, to stop any habit is very difficult especially when you allow that habit to eat deep into you.
 The easiest way to leave a habit is to receive Christ.
 I walked clean away from smoking.
 The last time I smoked was on 30th of December 1992.
 I never smoked again since then.

 Aside music, what else do you do for a living?